-Use of restraints nationally is included in the bimonthly reports as one of the clinical indicators.
+Use of restraints nationally is included in the bi-monthly reports as one of the clinical indicators.
 Restraint use is demonstrated in graphs showing a breakdown of restraint use by each site and the 12-month trend for Summerset restraint use.
-There were four residents with restraint at the time of audit.
+There was one resident with restraint at the time of audit.